nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 ## Appendix B : Use Cases

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+1. user type "rename A to B" where A and B are all names of tags.
+2. System changes all the tag A of people with the tag A to tag B.
+3. user receive all the people affected.

 #### Use case: Delete person